Bulk bill claims in Medicare 011-43030000

 Temporary policy: Patient signatures for assignment of benefit during COVID-19 pandemic

-The Department of Health and Aged Care have provided updated policy advice on how a practitioner can obtain agreement from their patient for an assignment of benefit for face-to-face services that are bulk billed during the COVID-19 pandemic.
+The Department of Health and Aged Care have provided policy advice on assignment of benefit for face to face bulk-billed services during the Covid-19 pandemic.

-Where a patient is seen face-to-face and the health professional chooses to bulk bill, reasonable steps must be taken to obtain a signature agreement.
+Where a patient is seen face to face and the health professional chooses to bulk bill, reasonable steps must be taken to get a signature agreement.
 For example:

-• Identify on the form that the patient is unable to sign the assignment of benefit and include the reason, for example, COVID-19, risk of exposure to COVID-19, verbal agreement obtained
+- Identify on the form that the patient is unable to sign the assignment of benefit and include the reason.
+For example, COVID-19, risk of exposure to COVID-19, verbal agreement given

 Note: this policy is a temporary measure.